 The three most common methods are Ethylene Oxide (ETO) sterilization, Gamma radiation, and steam sterilization.

-Your contract manufacturer should be knowledgeable about which method to apply when, and they should also have relationships with different sterilizers who specialize in each method.
+Your contract manufacturer should be knowledgeable about which method to apply and when, and they should also have relationships with different sterilizers who specialize in each method.

 Finally, what is the size and configuration of the device?